 Support: The main action being carried on is the integration of new resources in the Federated Cloud and the setup of support tools, to facilitate the adoption and exploitation of the EGI infrastructure by the LifeWatch user community.
 The installation of around 1000 cores and around 1PB of storage in a new site in Seville is progressing well, and the site is registered in EGI and almost operational.

-Data flow from ecological observatories: Data flow is significant for the Case Study to the support an ongoing experience by LifeWatch Belgium on marine biodiversity research, involving the large data transfer from a ship.
+Data flow from ecological observatories: Data flow is significant for the Case Study to support an ongoing experience by LifeWatch Belgium on marine biodiversity research, involving the large data transfer from a ship.
 The whole transfer chain is working depositing the data in cloud resources at IFCA, and a solution based on MongoDB to handle millions of small image files corresponding to the plankton observed has been implemented.
 The status of this Case Study was presented in Lisbon along EGI Conference in May, and reviewed in an ad-hoc meeting at Ostende at VLIZ premises on 1st of July.
 The case for data from Lakes and Water Reservoirs (Sanabria Lake and CdP Water Reservoir, ES) and supporting large software suites for Modelling Ecosystems like Delft3D (on water quality and eutrophication) are progressing well.
 Data is being transferred these days from CdP and Cogotas Water Reservoirs, and the new project to collect data and model the complete water mass in Sanabria Lake is being signed with authorities.
 Regarding the development of an integrated framework/toolbox at international level, including a catalogue of applications and final user interfaces based in R and Python, significant progress has been made.
 First draft of the deliverable has been produced including significant points on performance found in the comparison of different platforms (Power versus Intel clusters, parallel options, etc), and the possibility of integrating SPARK is now under consideration.
 Other Case Studies are being considered with the different actors involved and will be analyzed in the next months, in particular at the meeting in Santander on 2-4th September.

 Workflows and virtual laboratories: Significant progress was already shown at EGI conference in Lisbon by UPV team on the implementation of an elastic cloud-based solution for Galaxy (with INRA).
-A first prototype PaaS solution based on OpenShift has been also analyzed to implement TRUFA in the Cloud.
+A first prototype PaaS solution based on OpenShift has been also analyzed in order to implement TRUFA in the Cloud.
 TRUFA has now more than 100 registered users from many countries around the world, and requires an urgent migration to the Cloud framework.
 The idea of the Network of Life was presented by CIBIO at Lisbon meeting, and will be further developed in the meeting in Santander in September by Miquel Porto.

 Citizen science: After the very successful sessions at EGI Conference in Lisbon, including the presentations from Greece, Portugal and Spain, the technical work on setting up a tool using GPUs for assisted image recognition is progressing well under the leadership of BIFI.
 A potential tool has been identified based on deep neural computing, and is being tested.
 Upcoming meeting in Santander in September will provide a framework for discussion.
 The dissemination activities are being coordinated with the Royal Botanic Garden in Spain and GBIF.es, and the application for mobile phones from naturalist is being adapted.